 This is one your little conductor will love: a BBQ dinner and train ride through the beautiful Heritage Valley, that’s capped off with a spectacular display of fireworks and a relaxing ride home.
 All aboard!
 The train leaves at 6:30 p.m.
 Fillmore. $25-$75.
 All ages.
 Event details.

-There’s even more to do on Independence Day: be sure to check our calendar for a list of all activities you can do on the 4th of July!
+There’s even more to do on Independence Day!
+Check out our calendar for a list of all activities that are happening on the 4th of July!